Casino mogul Steve Wynn resigns as top GOP finance chairman

 Wynn was chosen by Trump to lead the RNC’s fundraising effort, and he contributed more than $600,000 to GOP causes last year, according to the Federal Election Commission.

 A person with direct knowledge of the situation said Trump had signed off on the decision for Wynn to resign.
-The person spoke on condition of anonymity because he was not authorized to share private discussions.
+The person was not authorized to share private discussions and spoke to The Associated Press on condition of anonymity.

 Since 2013, Wynn has contributed nearly $2.4 million to GOP candidates and party organizations around the country, including 2017 special election winners as well as dozens of state Republican Party committees.